 persistentVolumeClaim:

-# Specify a size greater than the unpacked image size.
+# Specify a size larger than the value of the unpacked image.

 size: 10Gi